Táhirih: Presentation at Court

 After her capture and arrest, Táhirih was escorted to Tehran.
 It was in Tehran that Táhirih was presented in the court to the young monarch Nasser-al-Din Shah.
 He was reported to have remarked "I like her looks, leave her, and let her be".
 She was then taken to the home of the chief Mahmud Khan.
 The Shah then wrote her a letter in which he explained that she should deny the teachings of the Báb, and that if she did so then she would be given an exalted position in his harem.
 Táhirih rejected his advances through a poem which she composed.
 The Shah was reportedly gratified by her intelligence.
 Despite the Kings request for her to be left alone, she was placed under house arrest.
-The day before her Killing she was again presented to the King, who questioned her again about her beliefs.
+The day before her execution she was again presented to the King, who questioned her again about her beliefs.
 It was for four years that Táhirih remained a prisoner.